NCSA Mosaic: History

-After trying ViolaWWW, David Thompson demonstrated it to the NCSA software design group.
+In 1991, the High Performance Computing Act of 1991 was passed, which provided funding for new projects at the NCSA, where, after trying ViolaWWW, David Thompson demonstrated it to the NCSA software design group.
 This inspired Marc Andreessen and Eric Bina – two programmers working at NCSA – to create Mosaic.
-Andreessen and Bina originally designed and programmed NCSA Mosaic for Unix's X Window System called xmosaic.
-Then, in December 1991, the Gore Bill created and introduced by then Senator and future Vice President Al Gore was passed, which provided the funding for the Mosaic project.
-Development began in December 1992.
+Andreessen and Bina began developing Mosaic in February 1991 for Unix's X Window System, calling it xmosaic.
 Marc Andreessen announced the project's first release, the "alpha/beta version 0.5," on January 23, 1993.
-Version 1.0 was released on April 22, 1993.
+Version 1.0 was released on April 21, 1993.
 Ports to Microsoft Windows and Macintosh were released in September.
 A port of Mosaic to the Amiga was available by October 1993.
-NCSA Mosaic for Unix (X Window System) version 2.0 was released on November 10, 1993.
-Version 1.0 for Microsoft Windows was released on November 11, 1993.
+NCSA Mosaic for Unix (X Window System) version 2.0 was released on November 10, 1993 and was notable for adding support for forms, thus enabling the creation of the first dynamic web pages.
 From 1994 to 1997, the National Science Foundation supported the further development of Mosaic.

 Marc Andreessen, the leader of the team that developed Mosaic, left NCSA and, with James H. Clark, one of the founders of Silicon Graphics, Inc. (SGI), and four other former students and staff of the University of Illinois, started Mosaic Communications Corporation.
 Mosaic Communications eventually became Netscape Communications Corporation, producing Netscape Navigator.
-Mosaic's popularity as a separate browser began to decrease after the 1994 release of Netscape Navigator the relevance of which was noted in The HTML Sourcebook: The Complete Guide to HTML: "Netscape Communications has designed an all-new WWW browser Netscape, that has significant enhancements over the original Mosaic program."
+Mosaic's popularity as a separate browser began to decrease after the 1994 release of Netscape Navigator, the relevance of which was noted in The HTML Sourcebook: The Complete Guide to HTML: "Netscape Communications has designed an all-new WWW browser, Netscape, that has significant enhancements over the original Mosaic program."

 In 1994, SCO released Global Access, a modified version of SCO's Open Desktop Unix, which became the first commercial product to incorporate Mosaic.
 However, by 1998, the Mosaic user base had almost completely evaporated as users moved to other web browsers.